Brody Cress makes history at 122nd Cheyenne Frontier Days

 World champion Nellie Miller and her horse Rafter W Minnie Reba, that she calls "Sister," were on the course during some of the worst of the weather, but the California duo made a solid run.
 Although they did not win money in the final round, their total time of 53.21 seconds earned Miller the championship.
 She won $19,530 and helped boost her lead in the 2018 Women's Professional Rodeo Association standings.
 Miller and her father, Sam Williams, raised and trained Sister, who got her name because she is a half-sister to the horse Miller rode to her first NFR in 2010.

-Second-generation rodeo athlete Brodie Poppino of Big Cabin, Okla., came into Championship Sunday ranked fifth in steer roping.
-It was the first time he qualified for championship Sunday in seven years of trying.
+Second-generation rodeo athlete Brodie Poppino of Big Cabin, Okla., came into the championship Sunday ranked fifth in steer roping.
+It was the first time he qualified for championship in seven years of trying.

 Poppino won the final round by nearly 6 seconds, riding his 22-year-old horse named Shaggy, a full brother to the horse his mother, Tana Poppino, rode to qualify for the NFR in barrel racing.
 "He stays in the pasture most of the year and about a month before we start legging him up for Cheyenne," Poppino said.